Resource-Aware Quantum Programming with General Recursion and Quantum Control: Introduction

 Our paper contains the following main contributions:

-\begin{itemize} \item The introduction of the hybrid language $\lang$ with general recursion as well as its operational semantics, type system, and standard properties: subject reduction (Lemma~\ref{lem:subred}), progress (Lemma~\ref{lem:progress}), and confluence (Theorem~\ref{lem:confluence}). \item A proof that the orthogonality predicate in $\lang$ is $\Pi^0_2$-complete, hence undecidable (Theorem~\ref{lem:orthogonality-undecidable}).
+\begin{itemize} \item The introduction of the hybrid language with general recursion $\hyrql$, as well as its operational semantics, type system, and standard properties: confluence (Theorem~\ref{thm:confluence}), progress (Theorem~\ref{lem:progress}), and subject reduction (Theorem~\ref{lem:subred}). \item A proof that the orthogonality predicate in $\hyrql$ is $\Pi^0_2$-complete, hence undecidable (Theorem~\ref{thm:orthogonality-undecidable}).
 Consequently, typing is not decidable.
 This is not surprising as the language encompasses general recursion.
-The decidability of typing can still be recovered, on expressive sub-fragments of the language, \eg, when $\lang$ is restricted to finite types and terminating programs (Proposition~\ref{lem:orthogonality-lower}). \item A compilation procedure (Algorithm~\ref{alg:translateentry}) translating terms to (simply-typed) term-rewrite system (STTRS,~\cite{yamadaConfluenceTerminationSimply2001b}).
-This translation is correct (Propositions~\ref{lem:translation-defined} and~\ref{prop:admissible}) and, crucially, the runtime-complexity of evaluating a $\lang$-program and the runtime-complexity of evaluating its STTRS-translation are linked (Theorem~\ref{thm:translation-semantics}).
-As a consequence, most known techniques (\eg, interpretations~\cite{marion09supinterpretation}, recursive path orderings~\cite{D82,D87}, dependency pairs~\cite{arts00termination}, size-change principle \cite{lee01sizechange}) for analyzing the runtime of standard TRS can be used to show termination or infer bounds on the complexity of $\lang$-programs. \end{itemize}
+The decidability of typing can still be recovered, on expressive sub-fragments of the language, e.g., when $\hyrql$ is restricted to finite types and terminating programs (Proposition~\ref{prop:orthogonality-lower}). \item A compilation from terms (of the good type) to quantum circuits, whose size is bounded by the runtime-complexity of the initial term (Theorem~\ref{thm:circuit-bound}).
+In particular, terms that terminate in polynomial time characterize exactly the complexity class \fbqp{} (Theorem~\ref{thm:fbqp-sound} and~\ref{thm:fbqp-complete}).
+This result is not trivial, as lambda calculi do not comply with van Emde Boas' invariant thesis \cite{VEB90}, i.e., a polynomial time reduction on a lambda term may correspond to an exponential time reduction on a Turing machine.